shawn42/game_ecs/README.md

 ### Notes

+* entities can only have one instance of each component type
 * adding/removing entities and components is delayed until all iterating code has finished (calls to `each_entity`).
 * all queries are cached by default calling `clear_cache!` will reset the cache
 * to dump all entities and components from the store, use `clear!`